-Hiking the Chapel Gorge Trail at the Dells of the Wisconsin River State Natural Area was amazing.
+Hiking the Chapel Gorge Trail at the Dells of the Wisconsin River State Natural Area was terrific.

 The fall foliage was in full to late bloom.
-The trees have shed many but not all of their leaves.
-The ground was littered with wonderful shades of yellows, oranges, and browns.
+The trees have shed many but not all of their leaves — the ground is littered with beautiful shades of yellows, oranges, and browns.

-It’s crazy the places that I didn’t know existed, in my own backyard.
-I have always considered myself an “outdoor person”, but never realized the full extent of what Wisconsin had to offer.
+It’s crazy the places that I didn’t know existed, in my backyard.
+I have always considered myself an “outdoor person,” but I never realized the full extent of what Wisconsin had to offer.

 The Chapel Gorge Trail is well maintained.
 The trail winds through the woods with changing scenery throughout the hike.
 There are some slight inclines and declines but nothing too challenging.

 While hiking the Chapel Gorge Trail, I was constantly scanning my surroundings because of the beauty.
 The entire hike was about 3 1/2 miles for us, but we did some extra exploring along the way.

 Just when I thought this hike couldn’t get any better……

 At the bottom of the stairs is a beautiful little beach, that we had all to ourselves, thanks to the overcast and drizzling weather.

 Fall is such a great time of year for hiking.